milessic/milessic/_posts/2024-08-28-pyclocks-initial-release.markdown

 ---
 Hello all o/

-Yesterday I have release `pyClocks v1.0` for Windows and Linux!
+Yesterday I have released `pyClocks v1.0` for Windows and Linux!

 What a feeling, to have application released.
 It's not yet in final form, but I decided to name version `v1.0`, as it is my first time relasing something on my own, and that's quite nice feeling.